 The internship/externship begins in late August and ends in late May.
 Externs must be available 16-20 hours/week and be on-site a minimum of two days/week.
 Fridays are required days for training sessions and disposition meetings.

-Externship applicants are encouraged submit application materials by FRIDAY, JANUARY 22, 2016.
-MHC Internship applications are encouraged to submit application materials by FRIDAY, FEBRUARY 5TH, 2016.
+Preference will be given to applicants that submit all materials between January 17, 2017 and January 24, 2017.
 We begin the interview process as soon as the received application packets are complete.
 For your application packet, please include the following items: